Source: University of Illinois Extension and University of Minnesota Extension

-If additional N is needed, Fernandez offers a few reminders for growers to consider.
+If additional nitrogen is needed, Fernandez offers a few reminders for growers to consider.

-The crop needs little N during early vegetative stages to about the fifth leaf development stage.
-The largest portion of the total N taken up by corn occurs during the eighth leaf to VT (tasseling) development stages.
+The crop needs little nitrogen during early vegetative stages to about the fifth leaf development stage.
+The largest portion of the total nitrogen taken up by corn occurs during the eighth leaf to VT (tasseling) development stages.
 Nitrogen uptake is mostly done shortly after pollination.
 Thus, applying N before the V8 development stage is best.
 Research has shown that if applications are done around V6, it is very rare to see yield loss due to N stress.
-This is because most soils in Illinois can provide sufficient N to satisfy the demands of young corn plants.

-2. What are the best options for sidedressing N?
+2. What are the best options for sidedressing nitrogen?

 One way to reduce damage from UAN is to apply in advance of rain.
 If rain falls within a few hours after application, it will wash the fertilizer off the foliage and will also reduce the potential for volatilization of urea.
 If a broadcast application of UAN is the only option available, do it as soon as possible because the smaller the plant, the lesser the potential for foliar damage.
 If you plan to include herbicide with your UAN application, be sure you read the herbicide label first to make sure such application is allowed.
 Additionally, be aware that including herbicide with the UAN solution can intensify leaf burn.
 In Minnesota, addition of 2 lbs. atrazine/acre at a rate of more than 90 lbs.
 N/acre at V3 caused severe leaf burning.
 Applying 2 lbs. atrazine/acre at 60 lbs.
 N/acre causes similar leaf burning as applying 120 lbs.
 N/acre with UAN alone.

-3. If my crop is too tall already, can I apply N “over the top?”
+3. If my crop is too tall already, can I apply nitrogen “over the top?”

-Over the top applications of UAN are the least desirable way of applying N. However, if this is the only alternative and the plant needs more N, the yield benefit from the additional N will likely outweigh the leaf burn caused by the application.
-Research has shown yield reduction when a rate of more than 60 lbs.
-N/acre was applied at V8.
-To avoid extensive foliage damage, when N applications are needed later than V8, it’s very important to fit the high-clearance equipment with drop hoses so UAN is applied directly on the soil surface without touching the crop canopy.
+Over the top applications of UAN are the least desirable way of applying nitrogen.
+However, if this is the only alternative and the plant needs more N, the yield benefit from the additional nitrogen will likely outweigh the leaf burn caused by the application.
+Research has shown yield reduction when a rate of more than 60 lbs. nitrogen/acre was applied at V8.
+To avoid extensive foliage damage, when nitrogen applications are needed later than V8, it’s very important to fit the high-clearance equipment with drop hoses so UAN is applied directly on the soil surface without touching the crop canopy.

-“If additional N is needed, sidedress earlier rather than later in crop development if at all possible,” Fernandez says.
-“If you have an option on how to apply N at sidedress, choose first injection applications or dribble UAN solution between rows; second, broadcast of solid ammonium-containing fertilizers; and third, broadcast UAN solution.”
+“If additional nitrogen is needed, sidedress earlier rather than later in crop development if at all possible,” Fernandez says.
+“If you have an option on how to apply nitrogen at sidedress, choose first injection applications or dribble UAN solution between rows; second, broadcast of solid ammonium-containing fertilizers; and third, broadcast UAN solution.”

 For more information about nitrogen, read the post at the University of Minnesota Extension.